 Eva brings to the board extensive corporate finance experience gained throughout her career as a Chief Financial Officer at multiple companies.
 She also brings the experience of having served as a senior executive at a complex healthcare business with a large workforce and extensive retail presence, and at a smaller, growth oriented business, including deep knowledge of financial reporting and accounting standards.
 Eva also provides the board with the benefits of her experience with strategic risk management matters.

 Michael Burns

-Former Chairman, Chief Executive Officer and President, Dana IncorporatedAge: 72Board CommitteeDirector since 2005Audit
+Former Chairman, Chief Executive Officer and President, Dana Incorporated